SIERRA de LOJA.

 High on the cliffs Centranthus nevadensis was seen, unfortunately this was the only plant we saw and it was impossible to get within range with the camera.
 Linaria glacialis, Epilobium alsinifolium, Lotus glareosus and Silene rupestris were all added to the list along the scree slopes as we headed towards the Laguna.

 Lunch was taken beside the Laguna and then a search was made by Juan of the steep scree slopes whilst I spent some time checking out the rocky and damp areas around the water.
-Ranunculus demissus and acetosellifolius were in the damper flushes along with carpets of Plantago nivalis.
+Ranunculus demissus and acetosellifolius were in the damper flushes, along with carpets of Plantago nivalis.

 On the drier areas Galium pyrenaicum, Arenaria pungens, Armeria splendens subsp splendens, Sideritis glacialis and Coincya orofila subsp nevadensis were all found.

-Juan then called me up to a rock mass amongst some very unstable scree which I eventually crossed and was rewarded with several plants of the very rare Artemisia granatensis, a plant which has become rare mainly through over collecting in the passed.
+Juan then called me up to a rock mass amongst some very unstable scree which I eventually crossed and was rewarded with several plants of the very rare Artemisia granatensis, a plant which has become rare mainly through over collecting in the past.

-The climbing on the scree had just about finished my ankles so instead of going back down I headed up to the path and started to walk ahead whilst Juan went down for Beatriz.
+The climbing on the scree had just about finished my ankles, so instead of going back down I headed up to the path and started to walk ahead whilst Juan went down for Beatriz.

 Ranunculus acetosellifolius.